MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/adaptive-card-previewer.md

 ### Trustworthy previews

-  The Adaptive Card previewer uses the same rendering stack as Teams and Outlook, which ensures accurate preview results align with the actual card rendering in these platforms.
+  The ACP uses the same rendering stack as Teams and Outlook, which ensures accurate preview results align with the actual card rendering in these platforms.

 ## Limitations

-The following features of Adaptive Card aren't supported in Adaptive Card previewer:
+The following features of Adaptive Card aren't supported in ACP:

 * [People Picker](../../task-modules-and-cards/cards/people-picker.md)
 * [Typeahead search](../../task-modules-and-cards/cards/dynamic-search.md)